 Throughout the planning and implementation of the project, students must adhere to county, statewide, national and international public health guidelines, as well as university policies.

-Successful applicants will be required to complete a pre-engagement module, mid-project reflection, an end-of-project reflection and a post-engagement module.
+Successful applicants will be required to complete a pre-engagement module, mid-project reflection and end-of-project reflection and a post-engagement module.
 Applicants may publicly share their work via The Ripple Effect blog.

-Applicants will be notified of their funding decision by November 24.
+Applicants will be notified of their funding decision by mid-April.

-Proposals must be submitted using the online application form and include the following information, within the space limits described on the form.
+To be considered, proposals must be completed in full and submitted using the online application form.
+Proposals must include the following information, within the space limits described on the online form.

 - Applicant name, Cornell ID number, NetID and email address